sileht/blog/1-openstack.rst

 :date: 2012-05-24 17:30
 :category: Openstack
-:tags: upstream-university, Openstack, Debian, Munin
+:tags: upstream-university, openstack, debian, munin

 Due to a recent interest for the Openstack project, I have begun to test and to do some work around it.